 Dialogflow is a powerful (and free) natural language processing toolkit from Google that was designed for creating rich conversational experiences for users.
 Dialogflow can directly connect to various platforms, such as Facebook Messenger or Telegram, but can require custom development when you want to do more than send back simple messages to your users.
 By integrating Dialogflow with Flow XO, you can enjoy the full range of integrations and simple bot building tools, while adding powerful Natural Language Processing (NLP) to the Flow XO platform.

-When it comes to conversational user experiences, natural language processing has three main concepts you will need to understand, both of which are fully enabled by Dialogflow:
+When it comes to conversational user experiences, natural language processing has three main concepts you will need to understand, all of which are fully enabled by Dialogflow:

 - Intent Detection